 You do have to exercise.

-You do have to get plenty of sleep, 7 to 8 hours at least a night.
+You do have to sleep 8 hours a night.